You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 This cannot be fixed.

-You can't go get a there's no repair kit.
+You can't go get a, there's no repair kit.

 Hell, you can't even find an honest owner's manual for this piece of malarkey.

-But I've looked at Jolly.
+But I've looked, Jolly.

 I can't find any evidence of him ever talking about fixing Obamacare.